Skip to content

 Document Typical Validity Period Verification Source

-Articles of association No expiry -- must reflect current situation Registry (date of last filing)
+Articles of incorporation No expiry -- must reflect current situation Registry (date of last filing)

-UBO declaration No expiry -- must be updated within 30 days of any change National UBO register
+Beneficial ownership declaration No expiry -- must be updated promptly upon any change Federal or provincial beneficial ownership registry

 Identity document Per document expiry date Automated document verification

-Power of attorney Per terms of the instrument Cross-check against company extract
+Power of attorney Per terms of the instrument Cross-check against corporate registry extract

-Financial statements Most recent financial year available Registry (filed accounts)
+Financial statements Most recent financial year available Registry (filed returns)

-Proof of address 3 months (utility bills); lease term Cross-check against company extract
+Proof of address 3 months (utility bills); lease term Cross-check against corporate registry extract

-Bank details No expiry Cross-check against company extract
+Bank details No expiry Cross-check against corporate registry extract

 Red Flags in Company Documents